Matthew Prior: Early life

+Diplomacy and early writings

 During an age when satirists could be sure of patronage and promotion, Montagu was promoted at once, and Prior, three years later, became secretary to the embassy at the Hague.
-After four years of this, he was appointed a Gentleman of the Bedchamber at court.
+After four years, he was appointed a Gentleman of the Bedchamber at court.
 Apparently, he acted as one of the King's secretaries, and in 1697 he was secretary to the plenipotentiaries who concluded the Peace of Ryswick.
-Prior's talent for affairs was doubted by Alexander Pope, who had no special means of judging, but it is not likely that King William would have employed in this important business a man who had not given proof of diplomatic skill and grasp of details.
+Prior's talent for affairs was doubted by Alexander Pope, who admittedly had little experience in diplomatic affairs, but it is not likely that King William would have employed in this important business a man who had not given proof of diplomatic skill and grasp of details.

 The poet's knowledge of French was recognised by his being sent in the following year to Paris in attendance on the English ambassador.
 At this period Prior could say with good reason that "he had commonly business enough upon his hands, and was only a poet by accident."
 To verse, however, which had laid the foundation of his fortunes, he still occasionally trusted as a means of maintaining his position.
 His occasional poems during this period include an elegy on Queen Mary in 1695; a satirical version of Boileau's Ode sur le prise de Namur (1695); some lines on William's escape from assassination in 1696; and a brief piece called The Secretary.

 After his return from France, Prior became under-secretary of state and succeeded John Locke as a commissioner of trade.
 In 1701 he sat in Parliament for East Grinstead.
 He had certainly been in William's confidence with regard to the Partition Treaty; but when Somers, Orford and Halifax were impeached for their share in it he voted on the Tory side, and immediately on Anne's accession he allied himself with Robert Harley and St John.
 Perhaps as a consequence of this; there is no mention of his name in connection with any public transaction for nine years.
 But when the Tories came into power in 1710, Prior's diplomatic abilities were again called into action, and until the death of Anne he held a prominent place in all negotiations with the French court, sometimes as secret agent, sometimes in an equivocal position as ambassador's companion and sometimes as fully accredited but very unpunctually paid ambassador.
 His share in negotiating the Treaty of Utrecht, of which he is said to have disapproved personally, led to its popular nickname of "Matt's Peace."

 Prior is also known as a contributor to The Examiner newspaper.